Leander-van-Boven/D28-Tragedy_of_the_Commons/docs/pages/interaction/README.md

   >   --out quite_large.csv \
   >   --batch 12
   ```
-  > Note that we first use `--param` to create the parameter entries for both means and standard deviations.
+  We first use `--param` to create the parameter entries for both means and standard deviations.
 This is because `svo_dist` is empty by default.
 Therefore, we first have to generate both modes of the multi-modal distribution before we can range over any of them.
 For more information about the `svo_dist` parameter, refer to [Parameters](/D28-Tragedy_of_the_Commons/pages/parameters/).
+  {:.note}

   This results in a total of 108 experiments.